Pscx/Pscx/README.md

 Tails the contents of a file - optionally waiting on new content.

-### `Get-FileTail`

-Tails the contents of a file - optionally waiting on new content.

 ### `Get-FileVersionInfo`

 Gets a FileVersionInfo object for the specified path.

-### `Get-FileVersionInfo`

-Gets a FileVersionInfo object for the specified path.

-### `Get-ForegroundWindow`

-Returns the hWnd or handle of the window in the foreground on the current desktop.
-See also Set-ForegroundWindow.

 ### `Get-ForegroundWindow`